nghiango1/hello/c/arrayGetLength/README.md

 #define mem2chunk(mem) ((mchunkptr)tag_at (((char*)(mem) - CHUNK_HDR_SZ)))
 ```

-In this code, we have notthing fancy going on, just to make clear
+In this code, we have notthing fancy going on, I will explaining it just to make clear

 - INTERNAL_SIZE_T is (as default) size_t, a `unsigned long` number type to contain the length in bytes of a structure/object.
 The `malloc.c` use a `#define` value here so that we can change it in a specifial case that you want to use `unsign long long` instead.
-- `mem2chunk` will point back to a `CHUNK_HDR_SZ` (chunk header size) and cast it to a `mallock_chunk` pointer.
+- `mem2chunk` will point back a `CHUNK_HDR_SZ` (chunk header size) length and cast it to a `mallock_chunk` pointer.
 - `tag_at` is unclear, I really don't see how that related to any of the implementation
-- It still un-clear for me what is `CHUNK_HDR_SZ` value are
+- It still un-clear for me what is `CHUNK_HDR_SZ` value are from the source code

-So I can't use them exactly in the code, but let get it close enough.
+So I can't use them exactly in the PoC code, but we get close to it enough.

-Can't do anything yet.
-I check the memory in a runtime using `gdb` debuger to find where my chunk header are. `0x5555555596b0` is the address of (function decay) array, jump it back 100 byte
+After some time digging the code and can't do anything yet.
+I check the memory in a runtime using `gdb` debuger to find where my chunk header are. `0x5555555596b0` is the address of (function decay) array, jump it back some bytes to see the header.
+This is what `gdb` showed me

-Which is

 ```
 (gdb) i arg